Luca-Skyline/Up-Beat/README.md

 ## Instructions for UpBeat -- READ THIS, IT'S COMPLICATED AND IT MATTERS

+- If on Mac, open GarageBand or another MIDI synthesizer in the background.
+See below for more details.
 - Ensure you have an internet connection
 - Download and unzip thiis repository
 - Navigate to RIBIT-REPO/src/musicApp